Onemind-Services-LLC/cloudmydc-docs/docs/Elastic VPS/Elastic VPS Overview/Debian VPS.md

 :::danger Note

-Elastic VPS instances require public IP addresses (one per node) by default.
+Elastic VPS instances require [public IP](/docs/ApplicationSetting/External%20Access%20To%20Applications/Public%20IP) addresses (one per node) by default.

 :::

-Adjust other options up to your needs ([vertical](https://cloudmydc.com/) and [Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling), disk limit, etc.) and click the **Create** button.
+Adjust other options up to your needs ([vertical](/docs/ApplicationSetting/Scaling%20And%20Clustering/Automatic%20Vertical%20Scaling) and [horizontal scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling), disk limit, etc.) and click the **Create** button.

 In a moment, your fully isolated virtual server with Debian operating system will be ready to work, allowing you to proceed with the required software and services installation.